Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Preliminary Results on the frozen semigroup

 \begin{proposition} Let $\SGfastsx{t}{x}$ be given by \eqref{infty}.
 Let $\drift$ and $\diffusion$ satisfy Assumption \ref{ass:polGrowth} (\ref{ass:polGrowthDriftFast},\ref{ass:polGrowthDiffFast}), \ref{UniformEllip} and \ref{DriftAssump}.
 Let $\phi \in C(\R^n \times \R^d)$ with $\Vnorm{\phi}{0,\pow{}{x},\pow{}{y}}<\infty$ for some $\pow{}{x},\pow{}{y}>0$; then there exist constants $c,C>0$ (independent of $x\in\R^n,y\in\R^d$) such that the following holds.

 As a consequence, there exists some $C'>0$ such that

-\end{proposition} \begin{proof} The proof can be found in Appendix \ref{app:proofofprelims}. \end{proof} The above proposition would be standard if we were not tracing the dependence on the parameter $x$ in the main result.
-That is, using techniques from \cite{meynTweedie} (see, e.g \cite[Theorem 2.5 ]{MATTINGLYSTUARTergodicity}) one could obtain
+\end{proposition} \begin{proof} The proof can be found in Appendix \ref{app:proofofprelims}. \end{proof} \begin{Note} Lemma \ref{prop:momentBounds} and Proposition \ref{lemma:IntAvg} still hold if the diffusion coefficient $a$ is also a function of $y$ and indeed we do the proofs in this case.
+This is relevant in the proofs for the fully coupled case. \end{Note} The above proposition would be standard if we were not tracing the dependence on the parameter $x$ in the main result.
+That is, using techniques from \cite{meynTweedie} (see, e.g \cite[Theorem 2.5 ]{MATTINGLYSTUARTergodicity} or, alternatively, using the results of \cite{xie2020ergodicity}) one could obtain

 This is not sufficient for our purposes, since we need a control on the constants $C,c$ which is uniform in the parameter $x$.
 Hence the need to adapt the strategy and track the dependence on $x$ in the proofs of \cite[Theorem 2.5]{MATTINGLYSTUARTergodicity}.
 The bulk of the work lies in showing that a minorisation condition holds uniformly in $x$, which substantially follows from Assumption \ref{UniformEllip} (but is still not immediate, as Assumption \ref{UniformEllip} gives us strict positivity of the transition probabilities for each $x\in \R^n$, but not directly that this strict positivity is uniform in $x$, see Appendix \ref{app:proofofprelims}).\\ We also note that the convergence result of the above proposition can also be obtained using semigroup DE such as those in the conclusion of Proposition \ref{prop:derivativeest}, see Note \ref{Rem:der est for Pois unbounded} and Lemma \ref{lemma:IntAvgUB} on this point.